Planning High Court Challenges - Part 2

-David regularly appears in the Planning and Administrative Courts, the Lands Chamber and at public inquiry and advises major players in his areas of expertise including large metropolitan and county councils, commercial developers and landowners and some of the main environmental NGOs as well as individuals and community groups.
+David regularly appears in the Planning and Administrative and higher Courts, the Lands Chamber and at public inquiry and advises major players in his areas of expertise including large city and county councils, commercial developers and landowners and some of the main environmental NGOs as well as individuals and community groups.

 Recent inquiries: